Ev-portal.net to present its own papers at two battery conferences

 One focus is on index pages for electric cars and aircraft, providing brief descriptions of all the major start-ups and traditional OEMs from A to Z.

 Onboard technologies such as cells and battery systems form the technological basis of the electric revolution, and we also offer a wealth of information on this topic.
+Here, too, there is an A-Z index listing all major players in cell and battery technologies

 Charging electric cars is of central importance for the success of the electric revolution.
 On our pages on Offboard Technologies, we will soon be presenting charging technologies, their manufacturers and operators of charge systems.

-Our central A-Z index will be used to look up startups and brands.
+Our central A-Z index will be used to look up startups and brands

-More current articles from 2025 ...
+More articles from 2026 and 2025 ...

 Traditional pilot training still takes place primarily in the air.
 During training flights, the student pilot is accompanied by a flight instructor who can intervene in the flight controls from the second pilot’s seat.